Article Tag Cloud

 AMD Phenom II X2 560 Black Editions Compared to Intel Core CPUs

-Intel Core i7-980x is a six-core processor which garners all the CPU excitement at present.
-Quad-core chips on the other hand are popping up even in desktops such as the HP Pavilion p6510f.
-With these, we can ignore that a dual-core CPU with a fast clock speed is one good cost-cutting choice on whatever purpose: upgrading, replacing or building a new one.
+The Intel Core i7-980x is a six-core processor which garners all the CPU excitement at present.
+Quad-core chips on the other hand, are popping up even in desktops such as the HP Pavilion p6510f.
+With these facts, we can now ignore that a dual-core CPU with a fast clock speed is one good cost-cutting option for whatever purpose: be it upgrading, replacing or building a new one.

 Multi-core chips are proliferating nowadays despite the fact that there are still mainstream programs that use a single CPU core.
-A budget-friendly dual-core such as AMD Phenom II X2 560 is still speedy without completely draining one’s budget.
-However, this is not true if the user runs high-end content-creation software like Adobe’s Creative Suite or Sony’s Vegas.
+A budget-friendly dual-core such as the AMD Phenom II X2 560 is still speedy without completely draining one’s budget.
+However, this is not true if the user runs high-end content-creation software such as Adobe’s Creative Suite or Sony’s Vegas.

-AMD CPUs offer great advantage to its customers.
-Like all current ones, Phenom II X2 560 has the capacity to work with older AM2+ motherboards and DDR2 RAMs.
-It is also compatible with newer motherboards like AM3 and DDR3 RAM.
+AMD CPU’s offer great advantage to its customers.
+Like all current ones, the Phenom II X2 560 has the capacity to work with older AM2+ motherboards and DDR2 RAMs.
+It is also compatible with newer motherboards like the AM3 and DDR3 RAM.

 Number of cores: Two (2)